 I am over the age of 16, how do I access gender-affirming care?

 To access these assessments if you are over 16 years of age, contact your family physician or nurse practitioner to discuss your transition (social, medical and/or legal).

 If you do not have a family physician or nurse practitioner (or do not feel comfortable discussing this with your family physician or nurse practitioner), you may self-refer to the Gender Affirming Clinic that is held twice a month at the Sherwood Medical Centre, 2nd floor, 15 Brackley Point Rd., Charlottetown.
 You can call 902-569-7772 or email GAC@ihis.org.

 How can I get hormone therapy?

-What procedures are covered for gender-affirming surgery?
+What gender-affirming procedures are considered for financial coverage?

 PEI Medicare covers the following procedures:

 - erectile/testicular implant

 - hysterectomy/bilateral salpingo-oophorectomy

 - chest feminization